Trump speech is 'dog's bark' says N Korea

 Mr Ri is set to make a speech to the UN on Friday.

-Experts say North Korea has made surprisingly quick progress in its development of long-range missiles and its nuclear programme.
+The decision comes days after the UN approved new sanctions against Pyongyang, restricting oil imports and banning textile exports - an attempt to starve the North of fuel and income for its weapons programmes.

-On 3 September, it also announced it had conducted its sixth and largest nuclear test.
+The UN sanctions came in response to the North's latest nuclear test on 3 September.

-Days later the UN passed a fresh round of sanctions against the country restricting oil imports and banning textile exports - an attempt to starve the North of fuel and income for its weapons programmes.
+Experts say North Korea has made surprisingly quick progress in its development of long-range missiles and nuclear weapons.